 - To support democratic institutions and economic development in Hungary.

 Education and Culture

-- Participated on June 11, 2021, in the 14th annual Roll Call of Nations Wreath Laying Ceremony organized by the Victims of Communism Memorial Foundation.
-Over 50 embassies, representatives of captive nations, and human rights organizations joined virtually in honor of the more than 100 million victims of Communist tyranny since 1917.
+- Participated on June 10, 2022, in the 15th annual Roll Call of Nations Wreath Laying Ceremony organized by the Victims of Communism Memorial Foundation.
+More than 15 embassies, 3 delegations, and 42 ethnic and human rights organizations joined in honor of the more than 100 million victims of Communist tyranny since 1917.

 - Continued the administration of the Bognár Family Hungarian Scholarship Fund.
-With the help of the Ambassadors of the Future, fourteen students received stipends for the 2021-2022 academic year: two scholarship recipients are enrolled in universities in Hungary; three scholarship recipients are studying at colleges in the Subcarpathian region of Ukraine; and nine scholarships were awarded to Hungarian students admitted to universities in the Transylvania region of Romania.
-On November 14, 2021, California-based The Ambassadors of the Future (AF) hosted a Benefit Gala at the historic Cicada Club in downtown Los Angeles, CA and raised $5,000 in support of the Fund.
-Dr. Ágnes Virga represented the Coalition.
+Nine students received stipends for the 2022-2023 academic year: one scholarship recipient is enrolled in a university in Hungary; five scholarship recipients are studying at colleges in the Subcarpathian region of Ukraine; and three scholarships were awarded to Hungarian students admitted to universities in the Transylvania region of Romania.

-- Awarded the “Hungarian American Coalition Award” presented to four students of the Bolyai Farkas High School in Marosvásárhely.
-Totaling $2,500, the awards were presented for the third time.
-The recipients were: graduating seniors Sándor Zsolt Szilágyi, Attila Nagy, László Szepessy and 11th grader Dávid Székely, who were recognized for their outstanding academic achievement and community service.
+- Awarded the “Hungarian American Coalition Award” presented to three students of the Bolyai Farkas High School in Marosvásárhely.
+Totaling $2,000, the awards were presented for the fourth time.
+The recipients were: graduating seniors Anita Kis, Bernát Kristóf Vescán-Bakcsy and 11th grader Ábel Újfalusi, who were recognized for their outstanding academic achievement and community service.
 The awards were made possible by a donation to the Coalition from the Cultural Foundation for Transylvania (CFT).